Additional Resources

 Historical Society of the New York Courts Blog

-Our blog is full of information about past Society events and historical essays.
-We update it consistently, and the more informal tone provides a great entry point into legal concepts
+Our blog provides information about past Society events, as well as historical essays and reflection pieces, and the more informal tone provides a great entry point into legal concepts.

 Judicial Notice

-The Society’s scholarship publication Judicial Notice features articles written by legal history enthusiasts, including practicing lawyers, judges, and legal historians.
-These articles cover a variety of topics from important New York court cases to profiles of Court of Appeals Judges to firsts in New York legal history.
+The Society’s publication Judicial Notice features articles written by practicing lawyers, judges, and legal historians.
+These articles cover a variety of topics throughout New York legal history, including groundbreaking New York court cases, significant changes to New York law, and profiles of New York Judges.

 Legal History by Era

-Broken down into particular time periods, Legal History by Era features profiles of important figures, courts, and court cases, while providing contextual information about the era.
-We also have primary source documents throughout these sections.
+Legal History by Era features profiles of important figures, courts, and court cases in particular time periods, while placing them in historical context and providing primary source documents corresponding to each era.

-We feature videos of our past events online.
-These programs include lectures, panel discussions, and performances we have sponsored.
-The majority of our programs can be streamed in the classroom!
+The Society sponsors a variety of programs, including lectures, panel discussions, and performances.
+We feature videos of our past events online, and the majority of our programs can be streamed in the classroom.

 Annenberg Classroom

-The Leonore Annenberg Institute for Civics created Annenberg Classroom to provide educators with resources related to the Constitution, Congress, Presidency, and the Courts, including videos, games, and timelines.
+The Leonore Annenberg Institute for Civics created the Annenberg Classroom to provide educators with free classroom resources to help students learn about the U.S. Constitution and Three Branches of Government, including videos, lesson plans, games, and timelines.

 The Gilder Lehrman Institute of American History